outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

   - market optimization/organization

+    - organize markets for different forms of govt
+      - offer relocation assistance to citizens who voted against dictators from different countries so anti-dictator voters can easily organize into one democracy

     - automatically inject certainty from organization in risk games (involving randomness/luck) to favor lower-income players

       - risk levels